zuozhenggh/learning-library/solutions-library/cloud-data-platform/intro/intro.md

 **Note**: This lab is intended to be a comprehensive full cloud showcase.
 As such, it is assumed a user going through this workshop will be provisioning resources and creating users from scratch.
 If you decide to use existing infrastructure or resources, be aware and keep note of your namings so resources don't overlap and conflict.

-**Note**: Additionally, as much as possible, do not stray away from the naming conventions used for resources in this worshop.
+**Note**: Additionally, as much as possible, do not stray away from the naming conventions used for resources in this workshop.
 You may run into errors if you do.

 ### Objectives
 - Provision an Autonomous Data Warehouse (ADW) Instance
 - Build an Oracle Application Express (APEX) App
 - Create Machine Learning Models within the Autonomous Data Warehouse (ADW) Instance by using the Oracle Machine Learning Tool (OML)
 - Visualize Data and Prediction Models in Oracle Analytics Cloud (OAC)
-- Bonus: Integrate a 3rd Party Web App and Oracle Digital Assistant (ODA) Chatbot
+- Integrate a 3rd Party Web App and Oracle Digital Assistant (ODA) Chatbot
+- Use OCI Data Science Platform for Fraud Protection
+- Use Oracle Data Safe to secure data
+- Monitor entire solution using Oracle Management Cloud (OMC)

 ### Required Artifacts